xpbrew/react-native-sqlite-plugin-legacy-support/README.md

 ### Some known deviations from the Web SQL database standard

-- The `window.sqlitePlugin.openDatabase` static factory call takes a different set of parameters than the standard Web SQL `window.openDatabase` static factory call.
+- The `sqlitePlugin.openDatabase` static factory call takes a different set of parameters than the standard Web SQL `window.openDatabase` static factory call.
 In case you have to use existing Web SQL code with no modifications please see the **Web SQL replacement tip** below.
 - This plugin does *not* support the database creation callback or standard database versions.
 Please read the **Database schema versions** section below for tips on how to support database schema versioning.
 - This plugin does *not* support the synchronous Web SQL interfaces.
 - Known issues with handling of certain ASCII/UNICODE characters as described below.